nuadi/googlecrestscript/README.md

 * 1 : The last argument can be any value, and is used to reload the function.
 Read [Troubleshooting](#troubleshooting) for more details.

 ## getMarketPriceList

+**WARNING:** This function is being removed in future versions of GCS.
+You are welcome to keep the function in your scripts, but I will no longer support or maintain compatability after the 12 series script is final.

 Your formula should look something like this: